What Do Land Surveyors Do?

 How Can I Become a Land Surveyor?

 A successful program student will have the technical expertise necessary for an entry level position in the field of land surveying or in related geospatial science industries.
 The program also assists those students preparing for the national fundamentals of surveying (FS), principles and practices of surveying (PS) and state specific land surveying (LS) exams.
-The California Board for Professional Engineers, Land Surveyors and Geologists (BPELSG) will grant two years of the required experience to sit for the FS exam, for program students completing an Associate of Science Degree in Land Surveying.
+The California Board for Professional Engineers, Land Surveyors, and Geologists will grant one year of the required experience towards certification as a Land Surveyor-in-Training (LSIT), for program students completing an Associate of Science Degree in Land Surveying.

 How Do I Get Started?